igor-baiborodine/dockerhub-test/update-use-cases.md

 - previous VERSION VARIANT pair removed from .travis.yml/env
 - changes committed and pushed to remote
 - Travis CI job triggered
+- Travis CI job triggered:
   - new image built with VERSION-VARIANT tag and pushed to Docker HUB
+  - VERSION/VARIANT updated with the corresponding Git commit
+  - README.md generated with with the updated Supported Tags section
+  - changes committed and pushed to remote

 ### 3. Remove all variants for an existing release, add a new release with one variant/JDK version
 *Expected*: